 Traditional Health Insurance Plan or a High-Deductible Plan?

-When choosing a health insurance plan, it is important to understand exactly what costs you will be responsible for when you visit the doctor, see a specialist, or have a procedure.
-Your healthcare costs can majorly affect your financial future, which is why it’s important to understand and plan for the cost of health insurance and any related costs.
+When choosing a health insurance plan, you need to understand exactly what costs you will be responsible for when you visit the doctor, see a specialist, or have a procedure.
+Your health care costs can have a significant impact on your financial future, so it’s important to understand and plan for the cost of health insurance and any related costs.

 Basic Types of Plans

 A traditional health insurance plan works on a system of copays and deductibles.
 The plan helps to pay your doctor's bills, lab tests, and prescriptions.
 With a traditional health insurance plan, you may be financially responsible for paying copayments (or copays), deductibles, and coinsurance.

-However, once you have met your coinsurance amount, you will only be responsible for copays, which are usually lower.
-It’s important to stay within network when choosing a healthcare provider or going to the doctor to keep your costs down with a traditional health insurance plan.
+However, once you have met your deductible, you are usually only responsible for coinsurance, until you reach your out-of-pocket maximum.
+It’s important to stay within network when choosing a health care provider or going to the doctor to keep your costs down with a traditional health insurance plan.

-As the name suggests, a high deductible health plan (HDHP) has a high deductible that you must meet before the insurance will start paying their share of your office visits, lab tests, and prescriptions.
+As the name suggests, a high-deductible health plan (HDHP) has a high deductible that you must meet before the insurance will start paying its share of your office visits, lab tests, and prescriptions.

-In order to qualify as a high deductible plan, the deductible must be at least $1,350 for an individual and $2,700 for a family.
+In order to qualify as a high deductible plan in 2020, the deductible must be at least $1,400 for an individual and $2,800 for a family.
 Often, HDHPs are combined with a Health Savings Account (HSA) to help offset the out-of-pocket costs.

 Choosing the Right Plan for You

-Traditional health insurance plans have lower deductibles, so this could be a better option for you if you go to the doctor often, or expect to have major medical expenses in the near future, like having a baby.
+Deciding on your health care plan comes down to your personal circumstances and financial situation.
+Traditional health insurance plans have lower deductibles, so this could be a better option for you if you go to the doctor often or expect to have major medical expenses, such as having a baby, in the near future.